 Get First Aid Kit – if you already have one, check the supplies and put it where it will be handy in the case of an emergency.

 The Day Before the Party

-- Prepare stations for food, beverages or craft/play areas for kids’ party.
+Prepare stations for food, beverages and craft/play areas for kids’ party.
 Make sure you have clean serving dishes and utensils for everything you have planned to serve.
 Get crock pots ready to keep food hot.